PangTiger/TinyRickMrGreen-JekyllTheme/tabs/about.md

 <!-- Your custom text content starts here -->
 As an aspiring innovator in the field of electronic and computer engineering, I am currently pursuing my Ph.D. at HKUST.
 My academic rigor was honed during my Bachelor's studies at Sun Yat-sen University, focusing on Microelectronics Science and Engineering, where I graduated with an impressive GPA of 3.9/4.0.

-My research interests have materialized into significant contributions, such as the PHANES project - a ReRAM-based photonic accelerator aimed at propelling deep neural network capabilities, presented to the Association for Computing Machinery in July 2022.
+My technical interests span from theoretical underpinnings to practical applications, particularly in programming and the design of analog integrated circuits.
+I am committed to contributing to advances in deep neural network capabilities, as evidenced by my work on the PHANES project - a ReRAM-based photonic accelerator presented to the Association for Computing Machinery.

 My dedication to excellence has been recognized through several prestigious awards: